 Layer 2 throughput is what most equipment manufacturers specify and what is generally accepted by service providers.

-Trango uses specialized test equipment capable of line rate capacity for all packet sizes, and always provides ayer 2 performance numbers for easy comparison to actual test that are run in the field.
+Trango uses specialized test equipment capable of line rate capacity for all packet sizes, and always provides Layer 2 performance numbers for easy comparison to actual test that are run in the field.

 FDD vs TDD